-2.2.1 For every application received, the agency considers calling the applicant as soon as practicable on receipt of the application to clarify the applicant's information request and explore options for providing the information.

-2.2.2 Open communication exists between the agency and the parties.
+- 1. For every application received, the agency considers or would consider calling the applicant within a week of receipt of the application to clarify the applicant's information request and explore options for providing the information. - 2.
+Open communication exists between the agency and the parties to any communication seeking information, whether informal or formal (for example phone or email).